pupil-labs/pupil-docs/src/core/terminology.md

 cameras.
 It is recommended to run the [Camera Intrinsics Estimation](/core/software/pupil-capture/#camera-intrinsics-estimation) for your Pupil Core _world_ camera after receiving it.
 Each camera is slightly different and running the estimation locally will result in slightly more precise gaze mapping.

+## Fixations

+Salvucci and Goldberg define different categories of fixation detectors.
+One of them describes dispersion-based algorithms:

+> I-DT identifies fixations as groups of consecutive points within a particular dispersion, or maximum separation.
+Because fixations typically have a duration of at least 100 ms, dispersion-based identification techniques often incorporate a minimum duration threshold of 100-200 ms to help alleviate equipment variability.
+>
+> *--- Salvucci, D. D., & Goldberg, J. H. (2000, November).
+Identifying fixations and saccades in eye-tracking protocols.
+In Proceedings of the 2000 symposium on Eye tracking research & applications (pp. 71-78).
+ACM.*

+Pupil’s fixation detectors implement such dispersion-based algorithms.
+The exact procdure differs depending on whether fixations are detected in an online or offline context:

+### Online Fixation Detection

+In Pupil Capture, fixations are detected based on a dispersion threshold in terms of degrees of visual angle with a minimum duration.
+Fixation are published as soon as they comply with the constraints (dispersion and duration).
+This might result in a series of overlapping fixations.

+- **Maximum Dispersion (spatial, degree):** Maximum distance between all gaze locations during a fixation.
+- **Minimum Duration (temporal, milliseconds):** The minimum duration in which the dispersion threshold must not be exceeded.
+- **Confidence Threshold:** Data with a lower confidence than this threshold is not considered during fixation detection.

+### Offline Fixation Detection

+In Pupil Player, fixations are detected based on a dispersion threshold in terms of degrees of visual angle within a given duration window.
+The length of classified fixations are maximized within the duration window, e.g. instead of creating two consecutive fixations of length 300 ms it creates a single fixation with length 600 ms. Fixations do not overlap.

+- **Maximum Dispersion (spatial, degree):** Maximum distance between all gaze locations during a fixation.
+- **Minimum Duration (temporal, milliseconds):** The minimum duration in which the dispersion threshold must not be exceeded.
+- **Maximum Duration (temporal, milliseconds):** The maximum duration in which the dispersion threshold must not be exceeded.